opennetworkinglab/aether-ueransim/README.md

    - Set "macvlan_iface" to the name of the macvlan interface to be created.
    - Set "macvlan_network_name" to the name of the Docker network to be created.
    - Set "subnet_prefix" to the first two bytes of the subnet, which should correspond to the "custome_ran_subnet" of 5g-core or the machine's subnet.
-3. Start the gNbsim Docker containers using `make ueransim-docker-start`:
+3. Start the ueransim Docker containers using `make ueransim-docker-start`:
-   - Set the container "image" for gNbsim.
+   - Set the container "image" for ueransim.
-   - Set "prefix" to the desired name for the gNbsim containers.
+   - Set "prefix" to the desired name for the ueransim containers.
    - Set "count" to the number of containers to be instantiated on each VM.
 4. Start the simulation:
    - Set "amf.ip" to the IP address of the core machine.
    - Set "ueid_base" to the starting IMSI number.
      - Each container will have a different starting IMSI number.
-   - Set "ue_per_pod" to the number of UEs on each gNbsim container.
+   - Set "ue_per_pod" to the number of UEs on each ueransim container.
    - Set the "ueransims" array with a list of key-value pairs:
      - Each key represents the container number (numeric).
-     - The corresponding value `config_file` is the config template file for gNbsim.
+     - The corresponding value `config_file` is the config template file for ueransim.
    - Run `make ueransim-simulator-start`.
 5. Check the results:
    - Enter one of the Docker containers using `docker exec -it *prefix*-1 bash`.